Samsung/starfish/docs/Coding_Style_Guide.md

 ```

 If the first parameter does not fit in a line, write parameters in the next
-line with 4 space ident.
+line with 4 space indent.

 ```cpp
 returnType functionName(